-As an educator, Jay teaches filmmaking workshops for Downtown Community Television Center and has served as a guest instructor at the New School and NYU.
-He’s also an active member of the Brooklyn Filmmakers Collective and a proud member-owner of New Day Films, the world's longest running filmmaker owned and run distribution cooperative.
+As an educator, Jay has tought filmmaking workshops for Downtown Community Television Center and has served as a guest instructor at the New School and NYU.
+He’s also a part of the Brooklyn Filmmakers Collective and a proud member-owner of New Day Films, the world's longest running filmmaker owned and run distribution cooperative.

 Films by Jay Arthur Sterrenberg